 Back up your thoughts with facts – real ones

 For some topics, your personal experience and some compelling logic might suffice to make a convincing argument.
 But often, writing thought leadership articles will require research.
 You’ll want to find facts, relevant research and sometimes statistics to back up your statements and ideas.

 In an era of ‘alternative facts’ and ‘fake news’ you need to be able to sort the fact from fiction, identify reliable sources, and be comfortable reaching out for information when you need it.

 By way of example, have you ever seen that statistic about the goldfish and its 9 second attention span?
 Someone appears to have made it up – or at least drastically misinterpreted a study on fish.
 Since then, numerous writers have casually stated it as an accepted fact.
 The flighty fish even made its way into some well-respected publications before a few diligent writers pointed out the fishy facts, or rather the lack thereof.
 But that hasn’t stopped the goldfish from popping up regularly in blog posts, eBooks and social media images.

 Take a professional approach

 You might be considered a professional in your own field, but you’re probably not a professional writer.

-Professional writers and journalists typically understand copyright issues and the need to avoid plagiarism.
+Professional copywriters and journalists typically understand copyright issues and the need to avoid plagiarism.
 They’re familiar with the practice of citing sources.
 Are you?
 If you aren’t, take the time to learn how to quote and cite sources, and to understand plagiarism and image copyright.